TedHusted/awake/awake.md/awake.md

 Helen smiles again.
 They have the same conversation every year.
 “I see you swimming in the morning.
 Are the prosthetics helping?”

 “I use them to walk from the locker room to the pool, and for special occasions like tonight, but at home and work, I prefer the chair.
-I get migraines when I use the neural link too long.
+I get migraines when I use the neural link for too long.”

-“That must be difficult.
-My brother can’t tolerate any type of brain computer interface at all.
-Sometimes I feel frustrated by all the new ADA regulations that require non-link options, but then I think of Gunnar.”
+“That must be difficult.”

 “I do like the chair.
-It practically drives itself and, it has almost as many safety features as a car.”
+It practically drives itself, and it has almost as many safety features as a car.
+I can still use the link whenever I want, just not too much.”

+“My older sibling can’t tolerate any type of brain computer interface at all,” says Helen.“Sometimes I feel frustrated by all of the ADA regulations that require non-link options, but then I think of Gunnar.”

 Tessa asks Helen, “How is the YMCA doing?
 I see your ‘All In’ spots come up on my Pulse health hub almost every day.”

 “Only almost! — I’ll have to tweak our settings,” jokes Helen.
 All three smile and sip from their champagne glasses together.

 A photographer bobs his camera, asking for permission.
-Helen looks at Elena, and then nods, leaning into the couple for the photo op.
+Helen looks at Elena for approval, and then nods to the photographer, leaning into the couple for the click op.

 “Hey, speaking of Pulse,” says Helen, after the photographer scurries away, “my Association referrals suddenly improved quite a bit.
 Are you tweaking the algorithm?”

 “Every day,” jokes Elena.
 “I’ll pass along the praise to our engineers.”

 The couple turn and continue into the main room.
-Helen moves off to greet another guest.
+Helen moves off to greet another couple.
+She recognizes both of them from her contact list and uses a group link this time instead of voice.

 Throughout the night, other guests come up to the Pulse table and mention the Association algorithm.
 The CTO Adrian Cho is also at the table, looking slightly uncomfortable in a rented tux.